liebherrnenzing/li_can_slv_demo_stm32f4_discovery/README.md

 ## Example for STM32F4 Discovery Board

-This is a basic example which shows how to use the li_can_slv stack on a NUCLEOF103RB board.
-The example was developed for a custom in-house baseboard but it can also be used on a normal NUCLEOF103RB board.
-As you can see in the project folder we have used CubeMX to generate the basic hardware layer.
+This is a basic example which shows how to use the li_can_slv stack on a F4 Discovery board.
+As you can see in the project folder we have used CubeMX to generate the basic sw layer.

 ### Hardware needed

-*   NucleoF103RB Development Board
+*   STM32F4 Discovery Board
-*	A CAN Bus Break-out Board like tihis one http://copperhilltech.com/can-bus-breakout-board-5-vdc.
+*	A CAN Bus Break-out Board like this one http://copperhilltech.com/can-bus-breakout-board-5-vdc.
 Following pins are used for CAN.

 	| Pin | Name   |
 	|-----|:------:|